C0D3D3V/Moodle-DL/README.md

 	- It writes a more detailed log into `MoodleDownloader.log` for debug purpose.
 - `python main.py --init`
     - Guides you trough the configuration of the software, including the activation of mail-notifications and obtainment of a login-token for your Moodle-Account.
+    - After the necessary configuration, further additional configurations can be made.
+	- It does not fetch the current state of your Moodle-Account.
+- `python main.py --config`
+    - Guides you through the additional configuration of the software.
+This includes the selection of the courses to be downloaded and various configuration options for these courses.
     - It does not fetch the current state of your Moodle-Account.
 - `python main.py --new-token`
     - Overrides the login-token with a newly obtained one.
     - It does not fetch the current state of your Moodle-Account.